EXIT (Deutsche Schweiz) is a democratically organised society under Swiss law.

 All of this is free of charge for registered members.

-The number of members of EXIT Deutsche Schweiz is currently 60,000 and rising.
+The number of members of EXIT Deutsche Schweiz is currently over 105,000 and rising.

-The Society’s headquarters is located in Zurich, with branches in Bern and in Ticino.
-The affiliated francophone organisation, EXIT (Romandie) is seated in Geneva and counts 20,000 members.
+The Society's headquarters is located in Zurich, with branches in Bern, Basel and in Ticino.
+The affiliated francophone organisation, EXIT (Romandie) is seated in Geneva and counts over 20,000 members.

 EXIT was founded in 1982.
 Today, it is one of the world's oldest and largest organisations for living wills and physician-assisted suicide.